Otto John (footballer): International career

 Because of his talent, there were numerous discussions about making John the first foreign player for the Kosovo national team.
 John said that would gladly accept an invitation from the coach Albert Bunjaki, although he would have to obtain a Kosovan passport in advance.

 Personal life

 John was born in Akwa Ibom, a one of Nigeria's 36 states to Nigerian parents.
 He stated that he grew up idolizing Didier Drogba due to his strength and Samuel Eto'o due to his goalscoring abilities.

-The May 5, 2022, the player was arrested for human trafficking.
+The May 5, 2022, John was arrested for human trafficking.